maina-david/task-manager-api/README.md

-# Project: Simple API for Task Management
+# Task Management API

-This is a RESTful API built with Lumen to manage tasks with basic CRUD (Create, Read, Update, Delete) operations.
+This is a RESTful API built with Lumen for managing tasks with basic CRUD (Create, Read, Update, Delete) operations.
+It includes functionality for creating, updating, deleting, and retrieving tasks with filtering and pagination options.

 ## Requirements